 Goods are imported into Myanmar when they enter Myanmar’s customs territory.
-Different rules from relevant trade-related agencies apply to imports depending on whether they are commercial or non-commercial in nature.
+Different rules apply to imports depending on whether they are commercial or non-commercial in nature.
 (Articles accompanying a traveler, such as personal clothing articles in actual use and small quantities of tobacco and alcohol are usually considered to be non-commercial and duty and tax exempt.)

-The laws and regulations governing imports serve several purposes and most importers use professional agents, known as freight forwarders and customs brokers, to assist them in planning and carrying out import transactions.
+The laws and regulations governing imports are complex and most importers use professional experts, known as freight forwarders and customs brokers, to assist them in planning and carrying out import transactions.
 Below are the required steps for importing goods into Myanmar.

 Registration of a Business